 Phase 1 Preparation

 Every panel member studies the self-evaluation report and its appendices..
 The panel members also provide an individual checklist that lists all their questions, their temporary evaluation and their argumentation.
-The secretary Prof Bokonjic createds a synthesis out of these lists.
+Prof Bokonjic created a synthesis out of these lists.
 Following that, the synthesis is thoroughly discussed and provided with arguments.

-Based on the discussion and the panel members’ questionsnaires; teamthe secretary finally made kes an inventory of the key points and priorities that should be kept in mind during the interviews and the inspection of materials.
+Based on the discussion and the panel members’ questions team finally made an inventory of the key points and priorities that should be kept in mind during the interviews and the inspection of materials.

 Phase 2 Visit to the higher education institution

-CCNURCAESABIH consortium group provides a visit schedule template that can be adjusted to the specific situation of a certain programme if necessary.
+CCNURCA consortium group provides a visit schedule template that can be adjusted to the specific situation of a certain program if necessary.
 The visit schedule is included as appendix.

-During the assessment, the panel interviews a representative group of all relevant groups, it studies additional information and it visits the institution to be able to assess thestudents’ accommodation and available facilities.
+During the assessment, the panel interviews a representative group of all relevant groups, it studies additional information and it visits the institution to be able to assess available facilities.
 The panel uses the checklists’ and questionnaires’ synthesis for further interviews.

 The visit schedule contains a few consultation meetings that allow the panel members to exchange their findings with each other and to come to mutual, more definitive evaluations.

 At the end of the assessment visit, the panel’s chairperson gives an oral report on the panel’s experiences and findings, without uttering any explicit value judgments with regard to its contents.